sehlen-bsi/botan-docs/cryptodoc/src/08_signatures.rst

 ECKCDSA Signature Schemes
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarly to other DSA variants, ECKCDSA uses the DL/ECSSA (EMSA1) signature scheme to compute a representative of the message to be signed.
+Unlike other DSA variants, ECKCDSA does not use the DL/ECSSA (EMSA1) [IEEE-1363-2000]_ signature scheme to compute a representative of the message to be signed.
+Instead besides the the message itself, it also includes the public key in the representative.

 Signature Creation
 ^^^^^^^^^^^^^^^^^^